mtulio/provider-certification-tool/docs/support-guide.md

 [sig-storage] CSI Volumes [Driver: csi-hostpath] [Testpattern: Dynamic PV (default fs)] provisioning should provision storage with pvc data source [Suite:openshift/conformance/parallel] [Suite:k8s]

  --> Failed flake tests - Statistic from OpenShift CI Flakes  Perc   TestName
 101 10.576% [sig-arch][bz-DNS][Late] Alerts alert/KubePodNotReady should not be at or above pending in ns/openshift-dns [Suite:openshift/conformance/parallel]
 67  7.016%  [sig-arch][bz-Routing][Late] Alerts alert/KubePodNotReady should not be at or above pending in ns/openshift-ingress [Suite:openshift/conformance/parallel]
 2   0.386%  [sig-imageregistry] Image registry should redirect on blob pull [Suite:openshift/conformance/parallel] 32  4.848%  [sig-network][Feature:EgressFirewall] egressFirewall should have no impact outside its namespace [Suite:openshift/conformance/parallel]
 11  2.402%  [sig-network][Feature:EgressFirewall] when using openshift-sdn should ensure egressnetworkpolicy is created [Suite:openshift/conformance/parallel]

  Data Saved to directory './processed/'
 ```

+> TODO: create the index with a legend with references to the output.

-### Understanding the Result files
+### Understanding the extracted results <a name="release"></a>

 The data extracted to local storage contains the following files for each plugin: